sandhya-k/data-cleaning-workshop/README.md

 - What about dates?
 See the `dates-cleaning` worksheet for the different ways dates can be formatted.

 Data cleaning steps for the `ildebtor` file:
-1. make a copy of the original file and leave the data untouched.
+1. Make a copy of the original file and leave the data untouched.
 Keep this file as a reference.
-Create a data diary and a data dictionary for the names of the headers.
+Create a data diary and a data dictionary.
+A data diary is a record of every step you've taken to clean the data and analyze it.
+The data dictionary is a reference file which will explain what the headers mean, along with any codes.
 This will be helpful in recreating your work.
 2. Create a pivot table to group by city to find misspellings.
 Run integrity checks on any text field that will be part of your analysis.
 Filters can also be a way to get a quick read of data cleanliness, which is useful when estimating the time needed to clean and analyze a data set.
 3. Create a new clean_city column, and copy+paste city column into it.
 Filter to find Chicago misspellings, fix manually (bulk find-replace).
 Look for other cities too.
 Google Refine can also come in handy for cleaning names or addresses in bulk.
 4. Do a similar pivot table on similar names and addresses.
 What do you see?
 Names and addresses are some of the dirtiest data in government datasets.